gsuuon/kita/Notes.md

 Inherit from the cloud classes, implement custom provider Deploy override, and replace in all infra usages.

 (The extra step here is that all usages of the class must be replaced, whereas when extensions are visible simply loading the extensions methods into scope should suffice, assuming overload resolution works too)

+## Operation
+- Generate system state
+- Diff against previous state
+- Generate updates
+- Execute

+ProviderConfig can provide common state and methods needed to establish resources.

+for each resource:
+output system state

+then for system:
+compare complete state with previous generate updates based on diff

+then for staged:
+execute updates